spade0211/Typewriter/README.md

 Now the animation will run causing the text to slowly appear.
 The ~~ease~~ `steps(n)` helps in this _breaky_ animation

 The `::before` is used for the cursor, which is given a similar animation to the `::after` to make it seem like the letters are being typed from the cursor.

+# Afterthought
+Ok after trying another approach to this effect, turns out this is really inefficient.
+When done using javascript where you are actually removing and adding characters and not hiding them, the result is much more responsive and easy to handle.